Nuitka/Nuitka-website/doc/doc/commercial.rst

            .. grid-item-card::  Automatic Updates

-               Automatic download, alerts to, applying updates of deployed software.
+               Support for automatic downloads, alerts to them, and automatic applying updates of your deployed software.

-               This is not yet implemented, but will be added in a future update.
+               The feature has not yet been fully implemented; we will add it in future updates.

 **************************
  Priority Issue Solutions
 **************************

-You might have an issue that blocks you from using Nuitka, which you want to use though, because of performance gains, the IP protection, with or without the commercial plugins.
+You might have an issue that blocks you from using **Nuitka**, which you want to use.
+Your interest might be performance gains and IP protection, with or without the commercial plugins.

 The Nuitka Priority package gives you access to elevated priority of your issues.
-If you subscribe to this, reported issues will be solved with highest priority, to enable you using Nuitka.
+If you subscribe to this, your reported issues will be solved with the highest priority, enabling you to use **Nuitka** as quickly as possible.

 *************
  Sponsorship
 *************

-You are happy in using Nuitka and you want to benefit it, because it solves a crucial part of your workflow in deployment.
+You are happy with using **Nuitka** and want to benefit more because it solves a crucial part of your deployment workflow.
 You may or may not need the priority package or the commercial package.

-You can pay the relatively large amount and help Nuitka development in general.
-And you can know that it remains active and supported and pay back to the relatively free service you get on a daily basis.
+You can pay this relatively large amount and help **Nuitka** development in general.
+And you can know that you get the best support or reward for the high-quality service you got with **Nuitka**.

-Naturally sponsors will be entitled to all access and treated with highest priority.
+Naturally, sponsors will be entitled to all access and treated with highest priority.

 .. _pricing: